Top Stroke Misdiagnosis Attorneys

 At Davis Adams, we diligently discover the important facts, retain world-class expert witnesses, and methodically prepare stroke misdiagnosis or delayed diagnosis cases for trial in a way that maximizes the opportunity for a verdict that provides justice for our clients.

 Mr. Davis is an accomplished stroke misdiagnosis attorney in Atlanta, Georgia.
 He has received virtually every award and honor available to Georgia trial attorneys.
-He is one of the foremost experts on stroke misdiagnosis law in Georgia.
-Published on March 16, 2017, last updated on June 29, 2019.
+He is one of the foremost experts on medical malpractice law in Georgia.
+Published on March 16, 2017, last updated on June 21, 2019.

 Like all medical negligence cases, those involving stroke misdiagnosis or delayed diagnosis are highly complex in nature and replete with opportunities for negligent parties to avoid taking responsibility.
 The attorneys at Davis Adams have the expertise necessary to get the best possible outcome for you and your family in a stroke misdiagnosis lawsuit.

 A stroke happens when blood flow to a part of the brain stops.
 A stroke is sometimes called a “brain attack.”
 If blood flow is stopped for longer than a few seconds, the brain cannot get blood and oxygen.
 Brain cells can die, causing permanent damage.

 There are two major types of stroke: ischemic stroke and hemorrhagic stroke.
 Ischemic stroke occurs when a blood vessel that supplies blood to the brain is blocked by a blood clot.
 This may happen in two ways: